Helen Fielding: Bridget Jones

-Fielding's first novel, Cause Celeb was published in 1994 to great reviews but limited sales.
+Fielding's first novel, Cause Celeb, was published in 1994 to great reviews but limited sales.
 She was struggling to make ends meet while working on her second novel, a satire about cultural divides in the Caribbean when she was approached by London's The Independent newspaper to write a column as herself about single life in London.
-Fielding rejected this idea as too embarrassing and exposing and offered instead to create an imaginary, exaggerated, comic character.
+Fielding rejected this idea as too embarrassing and exposing, and offered instead to create an imaginary, exaggerated, ironically comic character.

 Writing anonymously, she felt able to be honest about the preoccupations of single women in their thirties.
 The column quickly acquired a following, her identity was revealed and her publishers asked her to replace her novel about the Caribbean by a novel on Bridget Jones's Diary.
 The hardback was published in 1996 to good reviews but modest sales.
 The paperback, published in 1997, went straight to the top of the best-seller chart, stayed there for over six months and went on to become a worldwide best-seller.